cncf/foundation/webinar-guidelines.md

 To choose a webinar date, go to the webinar calendar to view the available dates.
 Choose your preferred date.
 You will receive a calendar invite automatically via Calendly.
 The calendar invite will be updated with the company / project name, which confirms your webinar.
 When it gets closer to the webinar date, an email is sent confirming the webinar date is still good for you and outlines the next steps.

 ## Webinar Checklist ##

-4 weeks before the webinar date, confirm your availability to present the webinar by sending an email to [Webinar](mailto:webinars@cncf.io).
+4 weeks before the webinar date: [Provide your webinar information](https://docs.google.com/forms/d/e/1FAIpQLSfLJ2PSgcE4izH6gCGf7z9-NVcAwqpGt4iwW1nSfL6JF-Wpww/viewform?usp=sf_link) including the webinar abstract and speaker information via the Google Form

-3 weeks before the webinar date, provide the below information.
-NOTE, abstracts not received 3 weeks before the webinar date will result in the webinar being cancelled.
-* Title
-* Abstract
+2 weeks before the webinar date: [Share your final webinar slides](https://docs.google.com/forms/d/e/1FAIpQLSfdRKv5ZBGZY_tCNWeIiOZA9tTZH3krH7KSThg9W8RFItxxaw/viewform?usp=sf_link) via the Google Form

+Please be aware of these new timelines.
+We recommend you create a reminder to provide us this information by the due date.
+If we do not receive the information from you within the timelines outlined, your webinar will be cancelled.

+If you cannot provide your content via a Google Form (for example, our colleagues in China), please email your webinar materials to webinars@cncf.io.
+* Webinar title and abstract
 * Speaker Information
   * Headshot
   * Title
   * Company
   * Bio
 * Email addresses for all speakers / panelists

-At least 2 weeks prior to the webinar date, you must provide your complete and final slides.
-NOTE, presentations not received 2 weeks before the webinar date will result in the webinar being cancelled.

 All deliverables should be sent to [Webinar](mailto:webinars@cncf.io).